-We report that the enclosed statement in the Annexure A, states the possible special tax benefits under direct and indirect tax laws presently in force in India, available to the Company, its shareholders and to its material subsidiaries as identified by the Company as per the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended being Tega Industries Chile SpA, Tega Industries Africa Proprietary Limited, Tega Holdings Pte Ltd and Losugen Pty Ltd (such entities referred to as "Material Subsidiaries").
+We report that the enclosed statement in the Annexure A, states the possible special tax benefits under direct and indirect tax laws presently in force in India, available to the Company, its shareholders and to its material subsidiaries as identified by the Company as per the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended beingTega Industries Chile SpA, Tega Industries Africa Proprietary Limited, Tega Holdings Pte Ltd and Losugen Pty Ltd (such entities referred to as "Material Subsidiaries").
 Several of these benefits are dependent on the Company, its shareholders or its Material Subsidiaries, as the case may be, fulfilling the conditions prescribed under the relevant provisions of the statute.
-Hence, the ability of the Company, its shareholders or its Material Subsidiaries to derive the special tax benefits is dependent upon their fulfilling such conditions, which based on business imperatives the Company, its shareholders and its Material Subsidiaries may or may not choose to fulfill.
+Hence, the ability of the Company, its shareholders or its Material Subsidiaries to derive the special tax benefits is dependent upon their fulfilling such conditions, which based on business imperatives the Company, its shareholders and its Material Subsidiaries faces in the future, the Company, its shareholders and its Material Subsidiaries may or may not choose to fulfill.

 The benefits discussed in the enclosed Annexure A are not exhaustive.
 This statement is only intended to provide general information to the investors and is neither designed nor intended to be a substitute for professional tax advice.
 In view of the individual nature of the tax consequences and the changing tax laws, each investor is advised to consult his or her own tax consultant with respect to the specific tax implications arising out of their participation in the Offer.
-Neither are we suggesting nor advising the investor to invest in the Offer based on this statement.
+Neither are we suggesting advising the investor invest the Offer based nor to in on this statement.